coleifer/peewee/docs/peewee/db_tools.rst

        class Meta:
            table_name = 'tweet'

-Note that ``pwiz`` detects foreign keys, unique constraints, and preserves explicit table names.
+``pwiz`` detects foreign keys and unique constraints, and preserves explicit table names.

 .. note::
     The ``UnknownField`` is a placeholder that is used in the event your schema